klaarnut/user-docs/en/glossary.md

 ## V
 **Vendor Name**

+The name of company or developer who develops the package such as:
+                rvsitebuilder

 **View modes**

-The websie editor area that you can switch view of devices to see how your website will be the same while editing it.
+The content editor area that you can switch view of devices to see how your website will while editing it.

 **Visibility**

 The visible control of your pages of how you aim particular page to be seen by whether public (all users), website member (regitered users), or website admin.

 ## W
-**Website editor**

-The first place of every time you logging in to edit website.
-It's the place to edit website content, change template desig, and setting systems for your website.

 **Widget**